AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 0. Flash the board with `west flash` command.

 ## Generate certificate
 The certificate and private key based on the SECP256R1 curve can be provided through the shell interface in `.pem` format.
-To generate them open terminal in the **Anjay-zephyr-client/demo** directory and use the following commands.
+To generate To generate a self sign certificate and key pair open a terminal in the **Anjay-zephyr-client/demo** directory and use the following commands.

 ```
 openssl ecparam -name secp256r1 -out ecparam.der